sourcegraph/scip/reprolang/README.md

 grammar and emits a complete SCIP index, making it possible to write concise, deterministic test cases for any SCIP capability.

+## Symbol scoping

+Reprolang supports two levels of symbol scope:

+- **Global** (default): Visible across all files in the same project.
+  No keyword needed.
+Use the `global` keyword with a project name and descriptors to reference symbols from an external project/dependency.
+- **Local**: Scoped to a single file.
+Use the `local` keyword.

 ## Example

 ```
-# Define a symbol and reference it
+# Define a global symbol and reference it
 definition hello().
 reference hello().

+# Local symbol (file-scoped)
+definition local myHelper
+reference local myHelper

 # Forward reference (reference before definition)
 reference forward_definition abc#